 According to the Abortion Surveillance reports by the Centers for Disease Control and Prevention, the prevalence rate of medical abortions within nine weeks is 51%, followed by surgical abortions at 13 weeks is 40%.

 Abortions work in the following ways (1):

-A combination of medications is prescribed to terminate the pregnancy.
+A combination of medications is prescribed to induce pregnancy termination.
 The first oral medication stops pregnancy growth, and the second vaginal medication is given after one to three days.
 These medications cause the uterine lining to shed and expel the products of conception through the vagina.
 As a result, you may have cramps and bleeding at home.

 Medical abortion is recommended for four to nine weeks of gestational age.
 However, outcomes can be better in the earlier days.
 Around 95-97% of women have a successful abortion with these medications, and about 3-5% may require additional surgical procedures to remove retained pregnancy tissue (1).